About IQMindware

 Methods are evaluated by carryover under changed conditions.

-In practice: game swaps, boundary probes, and delayed re-checks are built in.
+In practice: game swaps, failure-point checks, and delayed re-checks are built in.

 2